 Managing migraines at home

 A migraine is a common type of headache.
 It may occur with symptoms such as nausea, vomiting, or sensitivity to light.
-In many people, a throbbing pain is felt only on one side of the head.
+Most people feel a throbbing pain on only 1 side of their head during a migraine.

 Migraine headaches can be triggered by certain foods.
 The most common are:

-- Any processed, fermented, pickled, or marinated foods, as well as foods that contain MSG
+- Any processed, fermented, pickled, or marinated foods, as well as foods that contain monosodium glutamate (MSG)

 - Baked goods, chocolate, nuts, and dairy products

 - Fruits (such as avocado, banana, and citrus fruit)